 By day, I am an Instructional Designer for a software company (if you’re interested in my sordid work history – take a look at my LinkedIn profile).
 I mentor the team, spend way too much time creating Visio diagrams, and design and develop training – specifically eLearning – that helps people learn how to use our products.
 Which essentially means I get to write every day and ask questions and build interactive stories to help people get better at using our software.
 For the past several years I’ve worked for Nuance Communications, a speech recognition and natural language understanding company… we make technology that helps devices (phones, cars, computers, TVs, tablets, refrigerators, etc. etc.) understand not only what we’re saying but what we mean when we say it, that digs into the context of our words and language, that interprets what we’ve said and applies artificial intelligence to add value.
-Our products help doctors provide better care, help professionals do their jobs better and more efficiently and help businesses give better service to their customers.
+Our products help doctors provide better care, professionals do their jobs better and more efficiently, and businesses give better service to their customers.
 It’s mind-blowingly cool stuff, and it’s at this point where I think it would have been fun to be an engineer or a speech scientist.
 Or Anthropologist (click here to go back to my travel blog or here to see my stories on Medium).

 Here are some samples of work I’ve done, that I can share on here:

 Dragon Anywhere introductory training video